The IPO Illusion: Why Public Investors Are Arriving Late

 Historically, IPOs funded growth.
 Today, many IPOs are becoming liquidity events.

 Private equity firms, venture capitalists, founders, and early employees are staying private longer than ever while the explosive growth phase happens behind closed doors.
 By the time the company finally goes public, much of the “hockey stick” growth investors dream about has already occurred.
-The public is often being invited in after the biggest upside has already been captured privately.
+The public is often invited in after the biggest upside has already been captured privately.

 And the timing matters.